keatonrow/jobs/README.md

 Interested in working at Keaton Row?
 Send us a pull request in this repository!

-Let us know why you would be the perfect candidate or surprise us with you HTML/CSS/Javascript skills.
+Let us know why you would be the perfect candidate or surprise us with your HTML/CSS/Javascript skills.
 From a full on demo to a markdown resume - anything does the trick.
 We know we already like your style.

 :fr: